-Located in the St James’ region of London, this office space has recently undergone an outstanding renovation by design and architecture firm Bluebottle.
+Located in St James’ London, this office space has recently undergone an outstanding renovation by design and architecture firm Bluebottle.

 In the 17th century much of London’s aristocracy resided in St James’ Park and it was only after World War Two that the area transitioned from residential to commercial use.
 Home to many fine dining establishments, one of London’s best royal parks and grand theatres aplenty, it’s of no surprise that St James’ is one of the most sought after destinations for upmarket office space.